 Effective communications pastors know how to use marketing to further your ministry without sacrificing the integrity of your message.

 Before communications managers are hired, often they come in with more experience in the church than experience in the marketplace.
-For the full guide on effective marketing strategy within a ministry context, download the free ebook, Content Marketing for Churches, today!
+For the full guide on effective engagement within a ministry context, download the free ebook, The Ultimate Guide to Church Engagement, today!

 3. Working knowledge of basic communications platforms

 Every platform your church uses to communicate with your community has its own nuances that should be taken into account.
 The way your church presents yourself on Facebook, for example, is probably going to look a lot different than the way you do on your blog or in your newsletter.
 Social media is very public-facing, and you need to be conscious of how you come across to your congregation’s friends, families, and coworkers, as well as your broader community.

 Your communications pastor needs to be attuned to the nuances of communicating through Facebook, Twitter, email, and your other channels, but they also need to know the nuts and bolts of how to use them.
 That doesn’t mean they need to be active on every social channel and have a personal blog and email list (although that certainly helps), but you need to be confident that they’re keeping up with changes to these platforms and that they’re familiar enough with them to represent your church well.

 4. Passion for your church’s mission and vision